EricLafortune/Breakout/README.md

 4. Type `RUN` and Enter.

 The program then starts on the animated title screen with some instructions and the high score.
-You can start a game by pressing the space bar.
-Control the paddle with `Z` and `X` (fast/slow left), and `.` and `/` (slow/fast right).
+Start a game by pressing the space bar or Redo.
+You can control the paddle in two ways:

+* With the keyboard: `Z`/`X` for fast/slow left) and `,`/`.` for slow/fast
+  right.
+* With a Mechatronic mouse attached to the joystick port (or emulated).

+You can pause the game with the space bar.
 The shrinking red bar on the left shows the remaining time.
 The number on the right shows the score.
 When you clear a playing field, you get a time bonus and a new, wider playing field.
 The available time remains the same, so make good use of the bouncing balls to clear the field in time!

 You can exit Mame by pressing `Insert` and then `Esc`.